Spine - 2026-05-15 - Journal Article; Randomized Controlled Trial; Comparative Study

 METHODS

-This cost-effectiveness analysis was based on a single-center, blinded, randomized controlled trial, where patients with symptomatic degenerative spondylolisthesis were randomly assigned 1:1 to either ABM/P-15 or Allograft as bone graft material in un-instrumented posterolateral fusion.
-Quality-Adjusted Life Years (QALY) were obtained from EQ-5D-3L.
-Use of health services were obtained from patient charts, costed and accumulated up to ten years after index surgery.
+This cost-effectiveness analysis was based on a single-center, blinded, randomized controlled trial, where patients with symptomatic degenerative spondylolisthesis were randomly assigned 1:1 to either ABM/P-15 or Allograft as bone graft material in uninstrumented posterolateral fusion.
+Quality-adjusted life years (QALY) were obtained from EQ-5D-3L.
+Use of health services was obtained from patient charts, costed and accumulated up to 10 years after index surgery.

 RESULTS

 The study included 101 patients with no inter-group differences in preoperative characteristics.
-Based on a bootstrapped analysis, the estimated the mean QALY gain for the ABM/P-15 group was 0.42 points (95% CI [-0.17; 1.08], P =0.185) greater compared to the Allograft group.
-Compared to the Allograft group, patients in the ABM/P-15 group had 20% less costs due to a significantly lower reoperation rate (18% vs 43%, P =0.024), fewer visits to the outpatient clinic, Magnetic Resonance Images and fewer days of hospitalization.
+On the basis of a bootstrapped analysis, the estimated the mean QALY gain for the ABM/P-15 group was 0.42 points (95% CI [-0.17; 1.08], P =0.185) greater compared with the Allograft group.
+Compared with the Allograft group, patients in the ABM/P-15 group had 20% less costs due to a significantly lower reoperation rate (18% vs. 43%, P =0.024), fewer visits to the outpatient clinic, magnetic resonance images, and fewer days of hospitalization.